 Consuming large amounts of sesame seeds improves brain function.
 There are a variety of ways to consume sesame seeds.
 You can fix yourself a sesame seed drink by pouring boiled water over smashed sesame seeds with a small amount of sugar.
 You can also eat sesame paste, add sesame seeds to cookies, or mix sesame syrup with food.

 Peanuts are rich in lecithin and cephalin.
 It is a vital substance needed by the nervous system.
 They help delay the decline of brain function, inhibit platelet aggregation, and prevent cerebral thrombosis.
 Studies suggest that regular consumption of peanuts can improve blood circulation, enhance memory, and delay aging.
 It is a veritable “longevity food.”

 The vitamin B1 and B2 in millet are higher than that found in rice and its protein contains more tryptophan and methionine.
 Clinical observations have found that eating millet has the effect of preventing aging.
-If you regularly eat some millet porridge or millet rice, it will benefit brain health.
+If you regularly eat some millet porridge or millet rice, it is among the brain foods that will benefit brain health.

 11. Chili peppers

 The vitamin C content of peppers ranks first among all vegetables, and the content of carotene and vitamins is also abundant.
 Capsaicin in chili peppers can stimulate taste, increase appetite, and promote blood circulation in the brain.
 In recent years, some people have discovered that chili’s “spicy” taste is a hormone that makes people energetic and invigorates thinking.
 The effect is better when the peppers are eaten raw.